yibingwei-1/Caltech-Honeybee/README.md

 ```
 The num_annotators refers to the number of lines that are used for consolidating this result and num_filp is the number of lines whose direction were flipped when consolidating.

-For the cropped subimages, we provides the raw crowdsourcing annotations and the consolidated result using the following format:
+For the **cropped subimages**, we provides the raw crowdsourcing annotations and the consolidated result using the following format:
 ```
 {
 	"image" :